 The nuts and bolts of our safety plan:

 To ensure that entrants are capable of completing the swim safely, a qualifying swim will be required upon entry.
-Swimmers must show that they have completed a 5000 yd pool swim within 1 hour, 30 minutes.
-(Time must be verified by a counter but it does not have to be an organized swim.)
+Swimmers must show that they have completed a 5000 m or 5500 yd swim within 1 hour, 40 minutes.
+The swim can be in a pool or still (ie. no current assist) open water.
+Time must be verified by an observer but it does not have to be an organized swim.
 The number of entrants will be capped at 100 so that organizers can safely track swimmers.

 Each entrant will be required to be accompanied by a support kayaker carrying food, water and a life jacket for the swimmer.
 Swimmers will be provided with bright, neon swim caps to improve visibility in the river.
 Each support kayaker will be provided with a race bib and orange vest, which must be worn at all times.

 Maps of the course, with the locations of motorboats and places to exit the river will be displayed at the race start.
 The course will be discussed during the pre-race briefing.

 In addition to the support kayakers, Race Officials in kayaks will be present within the swimmer area to monitor progress, ensure compliance with race rules, and assist in an emergency.
 Spotting/safety motorboats with first responders on board will be patrol along the outside of the course.

 In the event of a health or safety problem, the Race Official will investigate and notify the Safety Coordinator by radio.
 If necessary, the Safety Coordinator will dispatch one or more motorboats to the location to assist and/or request assistance by emergency personnel.
 The patient will be taken to an exit point for transportation to an emergency room, urgent care, etc. as the situation requires.

 At the exit from the course, EMTs will be present to observe swimmers as they leave the water.
 Warm drinks and blankets will be available to all participating swimmers.
 There are no hot showers at the park.